 What type of UCPD data and information is publicly available?

 Sharing information on how the University of Chicago Police Department operates on campus and in neighboring communities is an important way that we foster a strong and trusting relationship with those we serve.
 The University provides information on UCPD activities through a variety of channels, including a daily crime/fire log.
 As of June 2015, the UCPD will provide expanded access to crime data, traffic stop information, field interviews, and arrest records upon request (more information will be made available soon), while also providing links to information available through other agencies such as the Chicago Police Department and the Illinois Department of Transportation.
 The scope of the information that the University shares related to UCPD activities was determined after an extensive process of discussion and engagement with local residents, elected officials and members of the University community, and goes well beyond the requirements of Illinois law for police departments at private institutions.

 Who oversees the UCPD?

 UCPD leadership, which includes a chief of police and a command staff, oversees the department’s policies, crime prevention strategies, and community outreach efforts.
 Like other police departments, UCPD command staff sets the overall direction of the agency and supervisors guide officers in their day-to-day work.

 The UCPD is part of the University of Chicago’s Department of Safety &Security (DSS).
 DSS is comprised of the University’s Transportation & Parking Services, Emergency Management, Environmental Health and Safety, Security Systems, Protective Services, and Professional Accountability offices.
-DSS is led by the Associate Vice President for Campus Safety & Security and is a part of the Finance and Administration Division, reporting to the vice president for operations and chief financial officer, who reports directly to the president of the University.
+DSS is led by the Associate Vice President for Campus Safety & Security and is overseen by the vice president and general counsel, who reports directly to the president of the University.